Gregg Allman: Personal life

 In My Cross to Bear, he wrote that "Every woman I've ever had a relationship with has loved me for who they thought I was."
 At the time of its writing, he noted that he only spoke to two out of his then-six ex-wives, including Cher.
+Although he said would not want to be married to Cher again, they eventually became close friends.

 Allman had five children, three with various wives and two with other women he had relationships with: